-Response: The EA and the documents it references analyzed the issuance of an IHA for the take of marine mammals incidental to the conduct of a seismic survey the impacts of the seismic survey in light of other human activities within the study area.
-We expect the following combination to result in no more than minor and short-term impacts to marine mammals in the survey area in terms of overall disturbance effects: (a) our issuance of an IHA with prescribed mitigation and monitoring measures for the seismic survey; (b) past, present, and reasonably foreseeable future research in the northeast Atlantic Ocean; (c) vessel traffic, noise, and collisions; and (d) fishing.
+Response: No, our proposed action is not related to other actions with individually insignificant but cumulatively significant impacts.
+We expect the following combination to result in no more than minor and short-term impacts to marine mammals in the survey area in terms of overall disturbance effects: (a) our issuance of an IHA with prescribed mitigation and monitoring measures for the low-energy seismic survey; (b) past, present, and reasonably foreseeable future research in the tropical western Pacific Ocean; (c) vessel traffic, noise, and collisions; and (d) fishing.

 These activities, when conducted separately or in combination with other activities, have the potential to affect marine mammals in the study area.
-Any cumulative effects caused by the addition of the seismic survey impacts on marine mammals would be extremely limited and would not rise to the level of "significant," especially considering the timeframe of the proposed activities, the location of the proposed survey area away from known areas of importance to marine mammals, and the mitigation and monitoring requirements in the IHA.
-The seismic survey is unlikely to co-occur with any additional human activities, and thus the degree of cumulative impact would be minimal.
+Any cumulative effects caused by the addition of the low-energy seismic survey impacts on marine mammals would be extremely limited and would not rise to the level of "significant," especially considering the timeframe of the proposed activities, the location of the proposed survey area away from known areas of importance to marine mammals, and the mitigation and monitoring requirements in the IHA.
+The low-energy seismic survey is unlikely to co-occur with any additional human activities, and thus the degree of cumulative impact would be minimal.